 How do I find out if my child’s after-school activity has been canceled?

-If school is delayed due to weather, what happens to Pre-K classes or breakfast meals being served?
+If school is delayed due to weather, will breakfast still be served?

-If LISD starts school later in the day due to bad weather, there will be no morning Pre-K offered that day.
-Also, no breakfast meals will be offered for that day.
+If LISD starts school later in the day due to bad weather, no breakfast meals will be offered for that day.